Akwaboah halts honeymoon to perform for Otumfuo, brags about it

 Akwaboah flaunts ring

-Earlier, YEN.com.gh reported that Alwaboah had shared a post-wedding video flaunting his ring as he vibed to his song.
+Earlier, YEN.com.gh reported that Akwaboah shared a post-wedding video flaunting his ring as he vibed to his song.

-The lyrics of the song expressed his state of mind as a new husband enjoying the bond with his wife despite numerous detracting comments about the couple.
+The lyrics of the song expressed his state of mind as a new husband enjoying the bond with his wife despite numerous detracting comments about them.

 Source: YEN.com.gh